Skip to Content

 If you want to focus on the main attractions and get a feel for the city, a 1-2 day trip would be enough.
 Heidelberg is also a great day trip destination from Frankfurt am Main (1 hour), Mannheim (20 minutes) or Stuttgart (1 hour).

-We’ve visited Heidelberg several times over the years, both on packed day trips and longer, mellower weekend trips.
+We’ve visited Heidelberg several times over the years, both on packed day trips and longer, mellower long weekend trips.
 Both options were enjoyable and satisfying.

 How to Get to Heidelberg